Struggling to Hire Quota Hitting Reps?

 For the first time, in 1953, we could wash and dry our clothes in our homes.
 A few years later, in 1955, we could wash and dry our clothes while we heated dinner in the microwave—all at the same time!
 And by 1998, we could call anywhere in the US for pennies, and we said goodbye to huge long-distance phone bills.

-Yet, in some areas of our life, the easy button hasn’t materialized.
+Yet, the easy button hasn’t materialized in some areas of our life.

 But it seems almost natural to expect it should because it HAS “appeared” in many areas of our modern lives.
 So let’s face it: it seems like a shortcut might exist.